-If you’re struggling to pay day-to-day bills, or to keep up with loan repayments and other financial commitments, there are a number of options open to you to help clear your debts.
-We outline some of the most common options you may have heard of below.
+If you’re struggling to pay day-to-day bills or to keep up with loan repayments and other financial commitments, there are a number of options open to you to help clear your debts.
+We outline some of the most common options you might have heard of below.
 However, don’t make any decisions on your own – before you do anything get free, independent expert advice.

 Start by getting free impartial debt advice

 You don’t need to pay for debt advice – use one of the organisations listed in our guide below.

 They will help you decide which of the options set out here is most suitable for you in order to help you manage or clear your debts.

 The best time to seek help to get yourself back on track is as soon as you start to struggle, or when you begin to worry that you will have difficulty meeting your payments.

 There are lots of debt solutions available – which one will be suitable for you depends on your personal circumstances.

 This article offers an overview of some schemes you might have heard about, but only make your decision after talking to a free debt advice service.